 So I sit and contemplate, should I or no, I liked the pain the feeling of getting it out in a way that only I could feel I mean I wasn’t hurting anyone else was I?
 But no I made a promise, so I choose to sit in silence.
 I choose to do nothing but sit and stare into the emptiness inside of me.
 Most days, I try to fill the hole with anything that it will hold.
 I try to keep my mind occupied to keep away the thoughts of suicide.

 But then there are days when everything seems alright, the pain is still there but it’s not so debilitating.
-On these days life is not so bad I have the energy I can talk and reciprocate the feeling and put effort into conversating.
+These days life is not so bad I have the energy I can talk and reciprocate the feeling and put effort into conversating.
 I can express the things on my mind and try to tell them I’m not okay and need some help and not just for the day.
 These are the days I’m motivated, to my commitments, to my job, or do anything that involves another person.
 These are the days that I see my people the most.
 I try to explain where I’ve been and why I’ve been so distant but they know they’ve been there with me before.
-The days that I am ok those are the days that I feel loved and those are the days I return the love.
+The days that I am ok are the days that I feel loved and those are the days I return the love.

 Few and Far Between

 The good days use to be far and in between, the bad days now that’s where I lived.
 But now my days are starting to turn around.
 I’m not going to lie they’re about 50% good and 50% bad.
 I’m not where I want to be but I’m definitely farther than I thought I’d be.
 I know ill never be 100% good no one ever is.
-But I would like for one day the good be more than the bad.
+But I would like for one day the good to be more than the bad.

 I know the only way to get to my goal is to work on myself and to be honest with myself.
 I need to be more aware of my feelings, I need to keep myself on the right path.
 I’ve got to decide to make the effort to get better.
 And I have, I take my medication when I’m supposed to and I tell the doctor when I feel like I need something new.
 I’m trying to go to counseling for the first time.
 I am honest and I try to get my feeling across.
 I am trying.